andymatuschak/orbit/Readme.md

 ## Packages

 This is Orbit's mono-repo, comprising many modular packages.
-You'll want to run `yarn install` in the root to install dependencies before doing anything else.
+You'll want to run `bun install` in the root to install dependencies before doing anything else.
+(We use [Bun](https://bun.sh) as our package manager and script runner.)
+From there, `bun build` will build all the packages, and `bun test` will run all the tests.

 While everything is written in Typescript, components of Orbit must run in Node, web browsers, and react-native environments, which can require some care.
 See the table below for an overview, and see Readme files in individual package folders for details on each package.